ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ***Example:***

-For each group specified in this annotation, the function that follows the annotation will be executed once after all the tests belonging to the group is executed.
+For each group specified in this annotation, the `AfterGroups` annotated function will be executed once after all the tests belonging to the group is executed.

 ```ballerina
 import ballerina/io;